May 8, 2018

 The conference has been a great success as they’ve simply put on a great show for a very specific niche of graphic designers.

-Bryony & Armin are always taking things to the next
+Bryony & Armin are always taking things to the next level.

-they try and wow their attendees.
+and wow their attendees.
 That has also meant huge

 failures.
 They simply have to try and try again until the